bemusic/scoreboard-authentication-pages/README.md

 # scoreboard-authentication-pages

-URLs for authentication with Auth0 and stuff (split into another repo for quick iteration in the beginning hahahahahahaha)
+This repository hosts HTML pages that will be used for Auth0 callback and will communicate with the parent page/